 There’s a lot going on with LunarPages, and we have no doubt that it has been able to serve its clients well in the more than two decades it has been in business.
 That said, web hosting isn’t the same as it was in 1998, and though LunarPages has made strides to modernize its platform, the inflated price tag and lack of service remains.

 It’s fast enough on the shared end, but what stands out about LunarPages is just how powerful its dedicated options are.
-If you’re not ready to spend $600 per month — or just want a few essential features — read our other web hosting reviews.

 What do you think of LunarPages?
 Do you agree that it’s missing essential features?
 Let us know in the comments below and, as always, thanks for reading.